 Continuous service for the purpose of determining eligibility for accelerated vacation accrual rates shall be service unbroken by separation from County employment that results in a new date of hire.
-The effective hire date, as of 7-1-92, will not be modified for breaks in service except for those occurring after that date.

-- B. All employees hired on or after January 1, 2001 or employees hired prior to January 1, 2001 who have elected to enroll in the Vacation Sell Back program accrue vacation in the following manner: - 1.
+- C. All employees hired on or after January 1, 2001, or employees hired prior to January 1, 2001 who have elected to enroll in the Vacation Sell Back program, accrue vacation in the following manner: - 1.
 Employees having served in the County service for one (1) full-calendar month consistent with subsection C. below shall be credited, with twelve (12) hours of vacation leave, and thereafter, vacation leave shall be accrued at the rate of twelve (12) hours vacation leave per month regardless of years of service.
 Vacation leave not to accumulate beyond 250 hours. - 2.
-Employees who have used at least forty (40) hours of vacation time in a calendar year may elect to sell back 40 hours vacation during that same calendar year.
+Employees who have used at least forty (40) hours of vacation time in a calendar year may elect to sell back up to sixty (60) hours vacation during that same calendar year.
 To receive compensation in lieu of time off, the employee must submit a completed Request to Sell Vacation form to Payroll no later than December 31st of that calendar year. - 3.
 Employees hired prior to January 1, 2001 may make a one-time election to enroll in the vacation sell back program by submitting a written request to Payroll no later than February 1, 2001.
-Once enrolled in this program, an employee may not return to the employee's previous accrual schedule. - C. Employees in a paid status for any month as outlined below will accrue vacation leave for the next month, on the first of that month:
+Once enrolled in this program, an employee may not return to the employee's previous accrual schedule.

-- 1. 88 hours (prorated for FTE status) for a work day of 8 hours or more in a 40 hour work week; or - 2.
+- D. Employees in a paid status, defined as regular wages or County accrued leave, for any month as outlined below will accrue vacation leave for the next month, on the first of that month: - 1.
+88 hours (prorated for FTE status) for a work day of 8 hours or more in a 40 hour work week; or - 2.
 82.5 hours (prorated for FTE status) for a work day of 7.5 hours or more in a 37.5 hour work week.